cryptSky/CarND-Advanced-Lane-Finding/README.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 To see example of windows you can check out pipeline image above.
+Open it in new window or tab to see it better.

 ---